 All registrants and attendees of all CFA Society Boston programming agree to the Meeting Safety and Responsibility Policy.
 The CFA Society Boston Meeting Safety and Responsibility Policy includes the following:

 - Responsible Drinking

-Click here to read the complete personal safety and security policies.
+Click here to view the complete Meeting Safety and Responsibility Policy.

 If you do not receive a confirmation email, please ensure you have completed the entire checkout process.